cromlish4/BearReps/project3/README.md

 ourselves.

 Features
-Our project was implemented using the MVC framework of Ruby on Rails.
+Our project was implemented using the MVC framework of Ruby on Rails, particularly using ruby v 2.7.1 and rails v 6.0.3.5.
 With the use of gems, we were able to utilize the convenience of Ruby on Rails in the following ways:
 1) rails                      -- for the MVC framework
 2) sqlite3                    -- for database management
 3) puma                       -- for the application server